 NIBA training courses educate and add real world value for those who are in the business of providing solutions to operational problems on conveyors.
 By combining knowledge of lightweight belting, explaining features and benefits of the products, conveyor system design attributes and requirements, as well as trouble shooting skills, this valuable learning opportunity is great as an introduction to the industry or a refresher course to an industry veteran.
 Classroom interaction among participants enhances learning opportunities and provides attendees with valuable industry relationships.
 Our course provides an interactive format with hands-on learning and demonstrations, as well as immediate answers to questions.
 Make plans now to attend this dynamic, interactive seminar, but hurry, space is limited.

-Instructors are NIBA Education & Technical Committee members Steve Fournier, Apache Inc; Mike Francis, Dunham Rubber & Belting Corporation and Mike VandenAkker, Sparks Belting Company.
+Instructors are NIBA Education & Technical Committee members Steve Fournier, Apache Inc; Tom Archer, Vaughn Belting Company, Inc.; and Beth Miller, Flexco.

 To learn the basics of lightweight belting, which includes synthetics, rubber, nylon core, quick splice, all plastic, and modular belting.
 The course will cover belt construction, splicing options, accessories and more.

 All persons in the light-duty belting industry who would benefit from utilizing the latest technology and applications.
 Attendees will be exposed to comprehensive information providing a means to increase equity with their customer base.

 A block of rooms has been reserved for NIBA at the Country Inn & Suites in Grand Rapids - East.